| Nathan

 that includes number of layers, each of it aims to represent another

+side of the objects, but never quite revealing their meaning.
 My photo archive contains the seeds from which my images grow.

 Before starting the computer manipulation, I ponder this archive,